datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 researchers.
 Both of them are aimed at making scientific analyses on a compute cluster scale, but can be viewed as independent (yet complimentary).
-Some hardware-specific implementation details are unique to the real-world example this usecase is based on.
-For example, to create a data store, parts of the old compute cluster and parts of the super computer at the Juelich supercomputing centre (JSC) are used to store large amounts of data.
+Some hardware-specific implementation details are unique to the real-world example this usecase is based on, and are not a requirement: For example, parts of an old compute cluster and parts of the super computer at the Juelich supercomputing centre (JSC) are used to host the data store, instead of the institutes compute cluster.
 Thus, multiple different, independent machines take care of warehousing the data.
-While this is unconventional, it is convenient: The data does not strain the compute cluster, and with DataLad, it is irrelevant where the data are located.
+While this is an unconventional storage location, it is convenient: The data does not strain the compute cluster, and with DataLad, it is irrelevant where the RIA store is located.
-While such a setup for a RIA store made sense in this particular case of application and is possible with DataLad, a remote setup is not a requirement for a RIA store.
+In this particular case of application, a remote setup for a RIA store made sense (and is possible with DataLad), a remote setup is not a requirement for a RIA store.

 Incentives and imperatives for disk-space aware computing